abhisheksanghai/abhisheksanghai.github.io/_posts/2019-06-13-journey-data-science-project.md

 Some social media platforms provide their own APIs (Application Program Interface) for accessing data.
 But the introduction of GDPR(General Data Protection Regulation) means one cannot access a user's data without their consent.
 Appropriate changes have been made in the APIs accordingly.

-If there are large no. of data sources involved, a data mart has to be created to streamline the access of data.

--- identify sources - data from clients, macro economic (external data)external sources -- structured - RDBMS (Oracle, Postgresql, Mysql, teradata,  Sql  Server, Redshift etc), flat files -- unstructred - (NoSql means not only sql)- HDFS  (Hadoop distributed file system, hive,(impala may be) is used) ,MongoDB, Cassandra, hbase, flat files etc (handles structured as well)
--- Datawarehouse vs Data mart (specfic type of data)(subset of data warehouse)(structured) -- Data Lake
--- APIs (GDPR)

--- spark is used for in-memory data processing (to cope up with disadvantage of hadoop) -- Apache

--- Databases, excel, csv, web scraping, Web APIs for Facebook, Twitter etc -- Databases - MYSQL, Postgre sql, MongoDB

 ### 4. Data Preprocessing / Exploratory Analysis

 Once we have all the data from the required sources available to us at a single location, we transform it into usable form.
 Most of the times, raw data won't be available in a format that can directly be used to generate insights and hence, their transformation is a necessary step.
 Next, we start exploring data for possible insights.
 Exploratory analysis can be split into three levels - Univariate Analysis, Bivariate Analysis and Multivariate Analysis.
 Univariate analysis involves looking for missing values and identifying the distribution of each variable independently.
 Missing values and outlier values are treated as per the requirement and business logic involved.
 In bivariate and multivariate analysis we try to look for relationship between two or more variables that might help us come up with certain variable transformations required (Most of the times we are looking for ways to create linear relationships).
 These steps also help us explore various features that might be created in order to solve the problem at hand.
 While this entire exercise goes on, we also have to test the hypothesis we designed earlier and verify them for their validity.